 We love fruit and know it’s good for us, but is fruit good for our pups too?
 Some fruits are safe and even beneficial to dogs to help them digest and receive nutrients they wouldn’t otherwise.
 Just remember — everything in moderation!
 Fruits need to be secondary to your pooch’s main dish of meats and other proteins.
 If you want healthy alternatives to commercial pet treats, these are our top picks for dog-friendly fruits!

 - Apples are a great source of fiber and vitamins for your pup!
-As a bonus, they’ll even help clean your dog’s teeth and freshen her breath!
-Make sure to take out the seeds and remove the core before giving it to her.
+As a bonus, they’ll even help clean your dog’s teeth and freshen their breath!
+Make sure to take out the seeds and remove the core before giving it to them.
 Half of an apple slice is the perfect-sized treat!

 - Cantaloupe is fantastic for your canine’s eyesight.
 Plus they’re loaded with vitamins and help reduce your dog’s risk of cancer.
 This is one fruit salad staple you can sneak under the table.